Atlas975/Notes/Cybersecurity/Cryptography.md

 ![[Pasted image 20240423170256.png|350|350]]

-## Cryptographic key
-- Used as an input to a cryptographic function
-- The security of the cryptosystem is based on the key secret
 ## One-time Pad
 - Uses XOR operation between message stream and key-stream
 - Considered unbreakable if used correctly (one time use, secure distribution, random)